is0383kk/Pytorch_VAE-GMM/README.md

 # Variational Auto-Encoder(VAE)+Gaussian mixture model(GMM)
 Implementation of a model to make VAE and GMM learn from each other.
 VAE sends x_d to GMM
-GNM sends the parameters(\mu,\Lambda^{-1}) of the Gaussian distribution to VAE
+GNM sends mean and variance parameters of the Gaussian distribution to VAE
 This idea of integrating probability models is based on [this paper](https://arxiv.org/abs/1910.08918)
-This is a Graphical Model of VAE-GMM model:
+This is a Graphical Model of VAE+GMM model:

 <div>
 	<img src='/image/model.png' height="420px"><img src='/image/variable_define.png' width="420px">